KarinKazarian/LifeLine/index.md

 To better understand our potential user base, surveys were sent out to see what kinds of people would be willing to use a super app that promotes a healthy lifestyle and what they would expect from such an app and what they would want to use it for.

-This survey also allowed us to learn more about the existing positive and negative habits of our potential users so that we could use this data to further guide us through the development and design of the app.
-Knowing what the respondents do with their devices and how it already affects their life made it easier for us to decide what to include in the app.
+This survey also allowed us to learn more about the existing positive and negative habits of our potential users so that we can use this data to further guide us through the development and design of the app.
+Knowing what the respondents do with their devices and how it already affects their lives made it easier for us to decide what to include in the app.

 ## Data Analysis